 During our last two years of winding through the vines, we’ve accumulated thousands of tasting notes on the unique wines we’ve drunk.
 Keep a lookout for this section which will be coming soon!

 Sometimes, we manage to create coherent narratives based on those random notes

 Our first book Travel Learn Earn: Let the World be Your Guide to Freedom was published in May 2015, right before we left Singapore and started traveling.

 Our second book and first wine book, Uncorking the Caucasus: Wine from Turkey, Armenia, and Georgia, is also available on Amazon now.
 More information about this book and related articles are listed here.
 To purchase the Kindle or paperback copy of Uncorking the Caucasus: Wines from Turkey, Armenia, and Georgia, please head to this Amazon product page.

 Will you join us on this journey?

-Sign up for our newsletter to receive a FREE book, goodies, and updates.
+Sign up for our newsletter to enjoy vinous updates delivered straight to your inbox!
 The sign-up box is on the top right of this page.
 You can follow all our articles, videos, and updates here on the website.
 We are also sleep-deprivingly active on Facebook, Twitter, Instagram, YouTube, and Vivino.